Photon-AI-Research/InSituML/README.md

 MLP(ContinualLearner): MLP architecture for an autoencoder to be trained in CL approach, contain methods:

-- xaviar weigth initialization for conv2d, transposedConv2D, linear layers
+- xavier weigth initialization for conv2d, transposedConv2D, linear layers
 -  create linear layers
 -  Encoder and Decoder Initialization: sequence of {nn.Linear, activation} blocks
 -  Inverse from AE: first decode then encode